antaldaniel/dataandlyrics/content/post/2020-11-25-katarzia/index.md

 Katarzia started her career as a folk singer.
 In the past years she moved on towards electronic music.
 She describes her current sound can as a mix of folk and electropop.
 The tour to promote her newest album *Celibát* had been planned for spring 2020, unfortunately due to the Covid-19 pandemic had to be postponed indefinitely.
 As many other artists, Katarzia thinks that the current situation is not easy.

-*At the moment, I am not working on any new porjects.
+*At the moment, I am not working on any new projects.
 I am looking for a new job.
-Once the pandemic is over, I would like to stay where I am now, and return to the clubs to play my concerts.
+Once the pandemic is over, I would like to stay where I am now, and return to the clubs to play for my audience.
 As I sing in Slovak, I know where my place is – I don't want to perform abroad, of course, unless I turn to techno music.
-On a more personal level, I would like to live in New York –- not as a musician, tough.*
+On a more personal level, I would like to live in New York – not as a musician, tough.*

 Katarzia is originally from Nitra, Slovakia and she has been living in Prague for a couple of years.

 *I live in Dejvice – there is a nice clubroom there, but I don't visit that much.
 I enjoy going to National Theatre, Dejvice Theatre, Meetfactory, Archa Theatre and Rudolfinum.
 All the old classics.*

 Despite the restrictions during the pandemic, Katarzia managed to shoot a video for her song *Hoří i voda* from *Celibát*.